Get clients from social media they said! It’ll be easy they said!

 Update all of your profiles to reflect your job title, so people know you’re their go-to person.
 In your bio, link to the “about” page on your website or create a short, professional bio video to wow prospects.
 To further reinforce your job title, link your Facebook and LinkedIn company page to your personal profiles.

 (Sly Tip: on LinkedIn, put both your first and last names in the first name field, then a comma and your job pitch.
 For example, “Jane Doe, Your Results-Based Social Media Director”.
-Technically, this is against the rules, but it is entirely possible that it will go unnoticed for a long time.)
+Technically, this is against the rules, but it may go unnoticed for a long time.)

 Help people in Facebook groups